Pseudo quantum advantages in perceptron storage capacity: Introduction and motivation

 In the quantum setting, the statistical approach has already been used to estimate the storage capacity of continuous and discrete versions of quantum perceptrons; namely, of the fundamental building blocks of quantum neural networks.
 Yet, the models that have been considered show apparently opposite results regarding their storage capabilities.
 Indeed, the results in~\cite{bena2022,bena2024} indicate that quantum advantages in storage properties are unlikely.
 There, a natural quantum encoding of the classical patterns and a binary classification rule of the measurement outcomes are provided which yield an optimal storage capacity always bounded from above by the maximal classical storage capacity of $\alpha_c=2$.
 The reason behind such a behavior is due to the fuzziness injected into the procedure by the non-perfect distinguishability of the quantum states encoding the classical patterns and by the intrinsic randomness of the measurement results upon which the classification of the quantumly encoded classical patterns is operated.

-Conversely, the results in~\cite{gratsea2024} suggest that the quantum storage capacity may double its classical counterpart, though this result may stem from a sign ambiguity inherent to the measurement process in the employed perceptron model.
-Furthermore, in~\cite{urushi2024}, {the authors investigated a quantum perceptron implemented on a quantum circuit using a repeat until success method, finding a storage capacity larger than the classical one.
-Nevertheless, this advantage should be ascribed to the highly nonlinear form of the activation function resulting from the employed quantum perceptron model.
+Conversely, the results in~\cite{gratsea2024} suggest that the quantum storage capacity may become twice its classical counterpart, yet this result stems from a sign ambiguity inherent to the measurement process in the employed perceptron model.
+Furthermore, in~\cite{urushi2024}, the authors investigated a quantum perceptron implemented on a quantum circuit using a repeat until success method, finding a storage capacity almost five times larger than the classical one.
+Again, this advantage ought to be ascribed to the highly non-linear form of the activation function resulting from the employed quantum perceptron model.

 In this work, taking inspiration from the latter analysis, we apply Gardner’s program to a broadly defined quantum perceptron architecture~\cite{torr2019} featuring an oscillating activation function whose frequency can range from zero to infinity.
-We compute analytically the optimal storage capacity and show that, while the classical result is recovered at vanishing frequency, increasing the frequency yields enhanced --- and even infinite --- quantum storage capacities.
+We compute analytically the

+storage capacity and show that, while the classical result is recovered at vanishing frequency, increasing the frequency yields enhanced --- and even diverging --- quantum storage capacity.
 However, since this effect arises solely from the form of the activation function, it can, in principle, be replicated within a classical framework.
 Therefore, we refer to this enhancement in storage capacity as a \emph{pseudo quantum advantage}.